nextcloud-releases/all-in-one/readme.md

     - `--publish 8080:8080` This means that port 8080 of the container should get published on the host using port 8080.
 This port is used for the AIO interface and uses a self-signed certificate by default.
 You can also use a different host port if port 8080 is already used on your host, for example `--publish 8081:8080` (only the first port can be changed for the host, the second port is for the container and must remain at 8080).
     - `--publish 8443:8443` This means that port 8443 of the container should get published on the host using port 8443.
 If you publish port 80 and 8443 to the public internet, you can access the AIO interface via this port with a valid certificate.
 It is not needed if you run AIO behind a web server or reverse proxy and can get removed in that case as you can simply use port 8080 for the AIO interface then.
     - `--volume nextcloud_aio_mastercontainer:/mnt/docker-aio-config` This means that the files that are created by the mastercontainer will be stored in a docker volume that is called `nextcloud_aio_mastercontainer`.
 This line is not allowed to be changed, since built-in backups would fail later on.
     - `--volume /var/run/docker.sock:/var/run/docker.sock:ro` The docker socket is mounted into the container which is used for spinning up all the other containers and for further features.
 It needs to be adjusted on Windows/macOS and on docker rootless.
 See the applicable documentation on this.
-If adjusting, don't forget to also set `DOCKER_SOCKET_PATH`!
-If you dislike this, see https://github.com/nextcloud/all-in-one/discussions/500#discussioncomment-2740767 and the whole thread for options.
+If adjusting, don't forget to also set `WATCHTOWER_DOCKER_SOCKET_PATH`!
+If you dislike this, see https://github.com/nextcloud/all-in-one/tree/main/manual-install.
     - `nextcloud/all-in-one:latest` This is the docker container image that is used.
-    - Further options can be set using environment variables, for example `-e NEXTCLOUD_DATADIR="/mnt/ncdata"` (This is an example for Linux.
+    - Further options can be set using environment variables, for example `--env NEXTCLOUD_DATADIR="/mnt/ncdata"` (This is an example for Linux.
 See [this](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) for other OS' and for an explanation of what this value does.
 This specific one needs to be specified upon the first startup if you want to change it to a specific path instead of the default Docker volume).
 To see explanations and examples for further variables (like changing the location of Nextcloud's datadir or mounting some locations as external storage into the Nextcloud container), read through this readme and look at the docker-compose file: https://github.com/nextcloud/all-in-one/blob/main/docker-compose.yml
     </details>

     Note: You may be interested in adjusting Nextcloud’s datadir to store the files in a different location than the default docker volume.
 See [this documentation](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) on how to do it.

 3. After the initial startup, you should be able to open the Nextcloud AIO Interface now on port 8080 of this server.<br>
 E.g. `https://ip.address.of.this.server:8080`<br><br>
-If your firewall/router has port 80 and 8443 open and you point a domain to your server, you can get a valid certificate automatically by opening the Nextcloud AIO Interface via:<br>
+If your firewall/router has port 80 and 8443 open/forwarded and you point a domain to your server, you can get a valid certificate automatically by opening the Nextcloud AIO Interface via:<br>
 `https://your-domain-that-points-to-this-server.tld:8443`
 4. Please do not forget to open port `3478/TCP` and `3478/UDP` in your firewall/router for the Talk container!